Processing data with code

 Accessing workflow data

-Section titled “Accessing workflow data”The Code node automatically receives all input data from the previous node(s).
+Section titled “Accessing workflow data”The Code node receives the input data from the previous node(s).

 Example: Add a calculated field